huyingjie/notebook/source/neuroscience/depression.md

   * the general desire or willingness of someone to do something: keep staff up to date and maintain interest and motivation.
 * **desire is emotion**: a strong feeling of wanting to have something or wishing for something to happen: [with infinitive] : a desire to work in the dirt with your bare hands.

+A 2008 study by the University of Michigan indicated that, while humans experience desire and fear as psychological opposites, they share the same brain circuit.
+A 2008 study entitled "The Neural Correlates of Desire" showed that the human brain categorizes stimuli according to its desirability by activating three different brain areas: the superior orbitofrontal cortex, the mid-cingulate cortex, and the anterior cingulate cortex.

+Changing stress levels can make brain flip from 'desire' to 'dread'"
 ### difference between stress and anxiety

 * **Stress** is caused by an existing stress-causing factor or stressor.